kousheekc/livox_ros_driver2/README.md

 # Livox ROS Driver 2

-Livox ROS Driver 2 is the 2nd-generation driver package used to connect LiDAR products produced by Livox, applicable for ROS (noetic recommended) and ROS2 (foxy or humble recommended).
+Livox ROS Driver 2 is the 2nd-generation driver package used to connect LiDAR products produced by Livox, applicable for ROS2 (humble recommended).

   **Note :**